 A CMP is a blood test that measures substances involved in chemical balance and metabolism.
 The following are parts of CMP that may signal the need for a blood detox:

-- Liver Enzymes (ALT & AST): If elevated, these enzymes indicate liver damage and inflammation, leading to impaired detoxification.
-Liver enzymes increase due to toxic chemicals and metals such as polychlorinated biphenyls, lead, and mercury.Β
+- Liver Enzymes (ALT & AST): If elevated, these enzymes may indicate liver stress, which could affect detoxification.
+Liver enzymes can increase due to toxic chemicals and metals such as polychlorinated biphenyls, lead, and mercury.

 - Bilirubin is a waste product made from the breakdown of red blood cells and is an essential marker for liver and blood health.
-Elevated levels suggest liver and gallbladder stress, which interferes with the body's ability to detox properly.
+Elevated levels may suggest liver and gallbladder stress, which could interfere with the body's ability to detox properly.
 Research shows that bilirubin levels can increase in response to persistent organic pollutants (POPs) and pesticide exposure.

 - Blood Urea Nitrogen (BUN) is a marker for kidney function.
 It represents the concentration of urea, a waste product generated by the liver.
-Elevations in BUN mean that the kidneys are not functioning correctly.Β
+Elevations in BUN may mean that the kidneys are not functioning optimally.

 Complete Blood Count (CBC)

 - White Blood Cells: The primary function of WBC is to fight infections.
 An abnormal CBC count can be due to several underlying factors.
-After emergent conditions are ruled out, abnormal WBC may warrant a blood detox due to the possibility of infection, inflammation, or chronic conditions impairing detox.
-WBC count can also decrease in response to polychlorinated biphenyls (PCBs) and organochlorine pesticides (OCPs).Β
+After emergent conditions are ruled out, abnormal WBC may warrant consideration of a blood detox due to the possibility of infection, inflammation, or chronic conditions affecting detox.
+WBC count can also decrease in response to polychlorinated biphenyls (PCBs) and organochlorine pesticides (OCPs).

 - Platelet Count: The measure of the number of platelets in your blood that indicates how well you can clot.
 Low platelet levels can indicate infection, cancer, heavy drinking, and certain medications.
-Chronic exposure to solvents can decrease platelet counts, warranting a blood detox.Β
+Chronic exposure to solvents can decrease platelet counts, warranting consideration of a blood detox.

 Specific Toxicology Tests